beerfactory/brewbox-doc/specifications/index.rst

 Specifications
 ##############

+This documentation is divided into 3 parts :

-First part of this documentation describes the `context`_ in which BrewBox can help.
-Second part addresses the description of the `functional requirements`_ achieved by BrewBox.
-Last part describes `non functional requirements`_ which must be satisfied by BrewBox in order to be implemented by any hobbyist having some time and a minimum of knowledge in electronic and computing.
+* `context`_ in which BrewBox can help.
+* description of `functional requirements`_ achieved by BrewBox.
+* description of `non functional requirements`_ which must be satisfied by BrewBox to meet any hobbyist knowledge and capacity.

 .. note::